yugokato/Chicago-Crimes_2001-to-Present/README.md

 ## Requirements
-You need to install docker engine and docker compose
-**For OS X:**
+Other than MongoDB and pymongo, you need to install docker engine and docker compose **For OS X:**
 - Install Docker toolbox
     https://www.docker.com/products/docker-toolbox